samsher-bentray/yii2-mailer/README.md

 Mailer
 ======
-PHP and SMTP Mailer with dynamic configuration
+PHP and SMTP Mailer in Yii2 with dynamic configuration

 Installation
 ------------